New South Wales Wines

 The Griffith-based McWilliam family, already a famous Australian wine company, purchased a half share of the Estate and encouraged O’Shea to continue with his winemaking style and creations.
 McWilliam’s acquired the remaining share in 1941.
 It was with the McWilliam family’s financial backing O’Shea selected and purchased the Lovedale and Rosehill properties and planted them in 1946.
 O’Shea’s groundbreaking work has been kept alive by revered winemakers Brian Walsh and Phil Ryan.
 The fact that there have been just three Chief Winemakers at Mount Pleasant since 1921 has ensured consistency of wine style and quality.

-More About McWilliams Wines
+About McWilliams Winery

 McWilliam’s Wines is one of Australia’s largest and most highly regarded family-owned wine companies